raspibolt/raspibolt/raspibolt/raspibolt_69_tor.md

 We should now check that Tor is up and running:
 ```
-# Check there is a tor.service running
+# Check tor.service exists and is active
 $ systemctl status tor.service

-# Read the tor-service-defaults-torrc file, chack the "user" name ("debian-tor" in most cases)
+# Read the tor-service-defaults-torrc file, check the "user" name (must be "debian-tor")
 $ cat /usr/share/tor/tor-service-defaults-torrc

 # Check which users belong to the debian-tor group
 $ cat /etc/group | grep debian-tor

-# If "bitcoin" is not there, you will need to add it
+# If "bitcoin" is not there, which is most likely the case, you will need to add it
 $ sudo usermod -a -G debian-tor bitcoin

+# Check again
 $ cat /etc/group | grep debian-tor
 > debian-tor:x:123:bitcoin

-# Modify some lines in /etc/tor/torrc
+# Modify those lines in /etc/tor/torrc
 $ nano /etc/tor/torrc
 > #ControlPort 9051 (delete "#")
 > #CookieAuthentication 1 (same)

 # Add this line if it is not already there
 > CookieAuthFileGroupReadable 1